ianrenton/ianrenton.com/cv/index.md

 <p>First experience of the engineering process.
 Alongside working on a major QinetiQ project, I also took on a spin-off development and saw it through from initial R&D work to demonstration of a prototype and patent application.</p>
 </td></tr></table>

-## Qualifications, Education & Memberships
+## Academic Qualifications & Memberships

 <table cellspacing="0"><tr><td>
 2012 &mdash; Present